metafacture/metafacture-tutorial/05_Processing_MARC.md

 To work with MARC in Metafatcture is more easy than in CATMANDU.
-The difficulties are introduces with repeatable fields.This is something you usually don’t know.
+The difficulties are introduces with repeatable fields.
+This is something you usually don’t know.
 And you have to inspect this first.

 ```
 "https://raw.githubusercontent.com/metafacture/metafacture-core/master/metafacture-runner/src/main/dist/examples/read/marc21/10.marc21"